 Plasma Mobile offers a free (as in freedom and beer), user-friendly, privacy-enabling and customizable platform for mobile devices.
-Based on the Halium project, we have official installable prototypes for two Android devices.
+Based on the Halium project, we have an official installable prototype for the Nexus 5X device.
 However, Plasma Mobile is under heavy development and unfortunately cannot be used as a daily driver for most people.

 Halium isn’t Plasma Mobile: Halium is only providing support to packing a basic Android system based upon LineageOS into an LXC container into a normal GNU/Linux system.
 Then the host system is able to use the proprietary android firmware into a normal system using libhybris, which is the simplest way without reverse-engineering all drivers.
 Unfortunately, this requires old and often outdated Android kernels to be used under-the-hood.

 The most common offerings on mobile devices lack openness and trust.
 In a world of walled gardens, we want to create a platform that respects and protects the user’s privacy to the fullest.
 We want to provide a fully open base which others can help develop and use for themselves, or in their products.

 Official Plasma Mobile images based on Halium and KDE Neon Git-Unstable are provided.
 We mainly test and support the Nexus 5X at this time, but you can potentially install it on any device supported by Halium.
 These Halium images are where most current development is happening, and scripts are supplied to ease installation of the Plasma Mobile rootfs onto a Nexus 5X device.
 See further instructions here.

 There is also postmarketOS, a touch-optimized Alpine Linux with support for many more devices, and while it’s in very early stages of development, it offers Plasma Mobile as an available interface for the devices it supports.
 You can see the list of supported devices here, but given the state of pmOS, your mileage may vary.